-Huseyin Topaloglu is a Professor in the School of Operations Research and Information Engineering at Cornell Tech.
+Huseyin Topaloglu is the Howard and Eleanor Morgan Professor in the School of Operations Research and Information Engineering at Cornell Tech.
 He got his B.Sc. in Industrial Engineering from Bogazici University of Turkey and his Ph.D. in Operations Research and Financial Engineering from Princeton University.
 He has been a faculty member at the School of Operations Research and Information Engineering since 2002.
 He is currently serving as the Program Director for the Master of Engineering Program in Operations Research and Information Engineering at Cornell Tech.
 Professor Topaloglu works on large-scale stochastic optimization problems that arise in areas such as revenue management, inventory control, transportation logistics, and supply chain management.
 He is the department editor for Revenue Management Department of Product and Operations Management Journal.
-He serves as associate editor for the journals Management Science, Mathematical Programming C, Naval Research Logistics, Operations Research, Transportation Science, IIE Transactions, and Surveys in Operations Research and Management Science.
+He serves as an associate editor for the journals Management Science, Mathematical Programming C, Naval Research Logistics, Operations Research, Transportation Science, IIE Transactions, and Surveys in Operations Research and Management Science.

 One line of research pursued by Professor Topaloglu deals with operations management models that incorporate customer choices.
 In many settings, including online retail, customers are offered a variety of choices among which they make a choice according to a choice model.
 In this case, the challenge is to come up with a way to model the choices of customers and to decide which assortment of products to offer to customers.
 Professor Topaloglu also works on large-scale airline network revenue management models that decide which itinerary products should be open to customers for sale as capacities on the flight network get depleted over time.
 He formulates these problems as large-scale stochastic optimization problems and seeks tractable solution methods.
 Another line of work focuses on ambulance redeployment problems that require dispatching ambulances to serve emergency calls in an effective fashion.
 He views these problems as large-scale stochastic control problems and develops approximation methods.